Sex assault trial starts for former MSU hoops star Cleaves

-FLINT, Mich. — Former Michigan State University basketball star Mateen Cleaves is standing trial on sexual assault charges in his Michigan hometown.
+FLINT, Mich. — An attorney for former Michigan State basketball star Mateen Cleaves says during his trial on sexual assault charges that consensual sex between two adults is not a crime.

-Opening statements began Thursday in Genesee County Circuit Court in Flint, where Cleaves is charged with criminal sexual conduct, assault with intent to commit criminal sexual conduct and unlawful imprisonment.
-He’s accused of assaulting a 24-year-old woman after a charity golf event and a visit to a Flint-area bar in 2015.
+Defense attorney Frank Manley made the comment Thursday in an opening statement in Cleaves’ trial in Genesee County Circuit Court.
+Manley said the alleged victim was in a Flint area motel room with Cleaves in September 2015 “of her own free will.”

-A district judge dismissed the charges in 2016, but a circuit court reinstated them on appeal.
+Assistant Wayne County Prosecutor Lisa Lindsey told the jury the woman told Cleaves she wanted to leave but he continued to force himself on the 24-year-old woman.

-Michigan’s Court of Appeals in 2017 denied Cleaves’ request to review the decision reinstating the charges.
-Michigan’s Supreme Court declined last year to review that decision.
+Cleaves is charged with criminal sexual conduct, assault with intent to commit criminal sexual conduct and unlawful imprisonment in an incident that occurred after a charity golf event and a visit to a bar.

 Cleaves led Michigan State to the NCAA basketball championship in 2000 and played for four NBA teams.